d2s/website-1/src/pages/terms_of_service.en.md

    3. Company is personally responsible to follow this commitment and must not use any means to circumvent its obligation.
    4. Breach of this clause will result in a contractual penalty to be determined by Honeypot’s exercise of its reasonable discretion, subject to review by an independent court in Honeypot’s residential country and should not be less than five times the financial loss caused through this unauthorized action with a minimum fee of 25,000 EUR.
    5. An obligation to reimburse damages will thereby not be excluded.
-   6. In case Company can prove having entered into a business relationship with recruiters or Talent in regards to the respective Talent before the Introduction of the Talent through the Service, this Section 6 shall not be enforced.
+   6. In case Company can prove having entered into a business relationship with recruiters or Talent in regards to the respective Talent before the Introduction of the Talent through the Service, this Section 6 shall not be enforced. <br /><br />

 1. **Quality of the Service / Technical Deficiencies**

    1. It is in the nature of the Service that it is continuously advanced and updated.
 By changing and advancing the Service, Honeypot intends to provide Companies a useful Service and pleasant Company experience.
 Therefore, Honeypot grants the Company access to the Service in its available form or version.
 Changes and advancements can affect system requirements and compatibility requirements.
 The Company has no claim for maintaining or reconstruction of a specific condition of scope of services.
 Any of the Company's claims for deficiency, which refer to the technical usability of the Service itself, shall remain unaffected thereby.
 Due to the continuous advancement of the Service, Honeypot reserves itself the right to offer new features and/or to remove them from the Service or to change them.
 The Company consents these continuous changes of the Service.
    2. Excluded from warranty are generally such errors, which occur through external influences such as operating errors by the Company, force majeure or any modifications, not carried out by Honeypot or any other manipulations.
-   3. Honeypot does not assume any guarantees in a legal meaning as long as not expressively provided for in these Terms of Service.
+   3. Honeypot does not assume any guarantees in a legal meaning as long as not expressively provided for in these Terms of Service. <br /><br />

 1. **Limitation of Liability / Availability**

    1. Honeypot shall be liable under the terms of this Agreement only in accordance with the provisions set out in Sections 8.1.1 to 8.1.5.
 Except in case of intent or gross negligence, any liability of Honeypot shall be disclaimed.
 The same applies in case of slight negligence by agents or assistants in performance.
 However, the foregoing does not apply in the following cases:
        1. Honeypot shall be unrestrictedly liable for losses caused intentionally or with gross negligence by Honeypot, its legal representatives or senior executives and for losses caused intentionally by other assistants in performance; in respect of gross negligence of other assistants in performance Honeypot’s liability shall be as set forth in the provisions for simple negligence in Section 8.1.5 b) below.
        2. Honeypot shall be unrestrictedly liable for death, personal injury or damage to health caused by the intent or negligence of Honeypot, its legal representatives or assistants in performance.
        3. If Honeypot provides a warranty it shall be liable for losses arising from the lack of any warranted characteristics up to the amount which is covered by the purpose of the warranty and which was foreseeable for Honeypot at the time the warranty was given.
        4. Honeypot shall be unrestrictedly liable in accordance with the German Product Liability Act in the event of product liability.
        5. Honeypot shall be liable for losses caused by the negligent (including simple negligence) or intentional breach of its primary obligations by Honeypot, its legal representatives or assistants in performance.
            1. Primary obligations are such basic duties, which form the essence of the Agreement, which were decisive for the conclusion of the Agreement and on the performance of which Company may rely.
            2. If Honeypot breaches its primary obligations through simple negligence, then its ensuing liability shall be limited to the amount which was foreseeable by Honeypot at the time the respective service was performed.
            3. Damages shall be restricted to ten (10) times the fees provided under these Terms of Service in the past twelve (12) months.
    2. Subject to Clause 8.1 only and other than in case of intent Honeypot does not accept any liability under or in relation to the Agreement or its subject matter whether such liability arises due to negligence, breach of contract, misrepresentation or for any other reason for any indirect damage and consequential damage, in particular, not for loss of profit, interruption in business and/or interruption of operations of Company or its customers, unless explicitly specified otherwise in these Terms of Service.
    3. Honeypot undertakes to assure an availability of the Service of 99% (ninety nine percent) as a yearly average.
 Periods during which the Service is not available because of technical or other problems outside Honeypot’s control (such as force majeure or third party fault) and periods during which routine maintenance works are carried out, are excluded from this.
 Honeypot may restrict access to the Service if required for network security, maintenance of network integrity and the prevention of severe malfunction of the network, the software or stored data.
-The Company’s rights in case of intent or gross negligence remain unaffected.
+The Company’s rights in case of intent or gross negligence remain unaffected. <br /><br />

 1. **Intellectual Property / Indemnification**